1,000+ Opportunities

 Paul, MN 55104 General Voice Mailbox: 651-645-0402 Email General Questions: info@mrac. org Discover more from Metropolitan Regional Arts Council

-Based on current listing details, eligibility includes: Artists in the 7-county Twin Cities metro area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, Washington).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Artists in the 7-county Twin Cities metro area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, Washington).
+Confirm the full requirements in the official notice before applying.

-The current target date is October 5, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Arts Impact for Individuals are due October 5, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.